 Two-Week Summer/Mploy Programs – Families with more than one student attending Summer@CIP or Mploy in the same year are eligible to receive a discount of $150 per student on tuition.

-The Tuition Pay plan allows you to spread the CIP tuition payments equally over a span of 11 months or less, without interest or finance charges.
+This plan allows you to spread CIP payments equally in up to 12 monthly installments, without interest or finance charges.
 Paying monthly using current income savings helps limit borrowing and reduces the overall cost of education by avoiding interest and finance charges associated with most loans.
-The Tuition Pay plan is available to all families, regardless of financial need.
-There is an annual enrollment fee of $55 and a $200 processing fee.
-A 15% tuition down payment is required to be paid directly to CIP before enrolling to the Tuition Pay plans.
-More information:

 Karen Thomas Scholarship